Sharanyareddy15/Sharuu/README.md

 # Sharuu
-A new repository for submission
+A new repository for submission for software engineering subject